Permanent exclusion from school

 Independent Review Panel

-At an Independent Review Panel meeting you can
+The Independent Review Panel can do three things:

-The decision of the panel is final.
-The pupil, parents, Governing Body, headteacher, local authority and (for an academy) the Academy Trust must all follow the decision.
+The panel's decision is final.
+The pupil, parents, Governing Body, headteacher, local authority, and (for an academy) the Academy Trust must all follow the decision.

 Questions on exclusion review process